-Was there anywhere you found hard to maneuver with a wheelchair onboard?
+Was there anywhere you found it hard to maneuver with a wheelchair onboard?

 Did you have any issues with the elevators aboard the cruise ship?

-Not so much of this cruise because it was during the time period that they had restrictions, but there were a few times where it would be full of non-wheelchair users.
+Not so much of this cruise because it was during the time period that they had restrictions, but there were a few times when it would be full of non-wheelchair users.